Signal-K/manuscript/content/Base.md

 # Overall task list -> split (priority)

+### Order of operations
+1. User signs up
+2. Choice of character, home planet
+3. User explore surroundings, visit planet, make a start
+4. Once they colonise, we then create some missions (AI - )

 Assume that everything not included here will not be included in V2 of Star Sailors.

  1. Mission matching